Helping students start their own businesses

 The University of Utah’s athletics teams are known as the “Utes,” named after the Native American tribe that the state of Utah is also named after.
 The University supports outreach programmes to the Ute Tribe, including creating pathways for higher education.
 For one workshop, Ute Tribe students were invited to stay at the University for a week and learn to express themselves through the art of storytelling.
 Anthony Sams, a New Media Projects Specialist at the University of Utah, decided to teach students to create their own videos using Adobe Spark.

 Students loved how easy it was to jump in and start creating their own videos.
 Students could upload their own images or pick from music and images that come free through Spark.
 Students then recorded their own narrations to add a truly personal touch to their stories.

 “Adobe Spark is a fantastic storytelling tool for all levels, but it’s also a great entry tool to encourage students to explore more advanced design tools, such as Adobe Premiere Pro,” says Sams.
 “We’re building pathways and broadening horizons by teaching students to explore and express themselves to the world.”

 Teaching digital literacy for modern students

 No matter what fields students study, digital literacy is an essential modern skill in every career.
-Students need to understand how to explore new tools, solve problems using technology, and communicate with others using visual design.
-Adobe Creative Cloud for enterprise provides students with access to a wide range of creative tools that help them brainstorm, visualize, and create.
+Students need to understand how to explore new tools, solve problems using technology and communicate with others using visual design.
+Adobe Creative Cloud for enterprise provides students with access to a wide range of creative tools that help them brainstorm, visualise and create.